-The Importance of Fueling on Match Day
+The Importance of Fueling on Game Day

 It’s match day, aka the best day of the week.
 You have trained hard all week and now it is time to dominate on the field.
 You must be eating correctly to ensure your performance is at the highest level!
 Here are some tips on what to eat before a game to ensure you perform and feel your best on the field.

-To ensure your best performance, focus on fueling these four areas so you know what to eat before a game
+To ensure your best performance, focus on fueling these four areas so you know what to eat before a game:

 - Fueling up with quality meals and snacks